mlgxmez/CarND-Behavioral-Cloning-P3/my_report.md

 #### 1. Model parameter tuning

-The model used the rmsprop optimizer predefined in Keras, so the learning rate was not tuned manually (model.py line 87).
+The model used the *RMSprop* optimizer predefined in Keras, so the learning rate was not tuned manually (model.py line 90).

 #### 2. Appropriate training data